History of the Red River Gorge Climbers' Coalition

 OCT 2018

-The RRGCC publically announced the opening of Camelot, a sustainably developed climbing area in the MFRP, boasting an impressive collection of moderate routes.
+The RRGCC publicly announced the opening of Camelot, a sustainably developed climbing area in the MFRP, boasting an impressive collection of moderate routes.

 Image already added